 Ideally, you should begin screenings at age 50, or earlier if you have a family history of colon cancer.
 In most cases, another test won’t be required for seven to 10 years.

-Preparation the day before involves going on a clear-liquid diet and taking a purgative.
+Generally, preparation involves going on a clear-liquid diet for a day or so, and taking a purgative.
 The colonoscopy itself takes 15 to 30 minutes during which time a sedative and pain medicine should keep you from feeling discomfort.
 You will need to remain at the Center for an hour or two and must arrange for someone to drive you home.

 Examines the upper GI tract to determine the source of swallowing problems, abdominal discomfort, reflux or intestinal bleeding.